The RAD H2O

 Besides being able to measure radon in water, the RAD AQUA can also measure thoron in water, despite thoron’s very short half-life.
 This gives the RAD AQUA the unique ability to detect underwater radon entry points.

-The Radon-in-Water Probe
+The Water Probe

 The DURRIDGE Water Probe is used to monitor radon levels in bodies of moving water.
 The Water Probe consists of a semi-permeable Accurel membrane tube mounted on a stainless steel wire frame.
 The tubing is connected to the RAD7 in a closed loop.

 When the Water Probe is lowered into the water, radon from the water begins passing through the membrane tube, but the water itself is not absorbed.
-After a few hours an equilibrium is achieved between the radon concentration in the air loop with and the radon concentration in the water.
-The water around the probe should be moving, but unlike the RAD AQUA no separate pump is required.
+After a few hours an equilibrium is achieved between the radon concentration in the air loop and the radon concentration in the water.
+The water around the probe should be moving, but unlike the RAD AQUA a separate pump is not required.
 The equilibrium ratio of radon in air to radon in water is determined by the temperature of the water, and the necessary math is performed by DURRIDGE’s CAPTURE software.
 The Water Probe has a similar sensitivity to the RAD AQUA, but the Water Probe takes longer to respond to changes in the radon concentration.

 The Big Bottle System